Customers & Automation

 Why didn't the allocation increase after I added a team member?

-The allocation recalculates at the start of each billing period based on the current seat count.
-Mid-period seat changes take effect at the next period reset, not immediately.
+The allocation recalculates at the start of each billing period based on the current billable bookable team count.
+Mid-period bookable team changes take effect at the next period reset, not immediately.